Skyscanner/backpack/CONTRIBUTING.md

 Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the `bpk-tokens` package.

 Tokens are defined in the `src/base` directory (with the exception of product-specific tokens, which are in other subdirectories).
-Tokens come in two layers: In `aliases.json`, all base tokens are defined with concrete values, such as colors, numbers and sizes.
+Tokens come in two layers: In `aliases.json`, all base tokens are defined with concrete values, such as colours, numbers and sizes.
 The other files then map those aliases to tokens for specific elements.

 > You should probably not touch `aliases.json`, as our color palette or grid rarely changes.